tzickel/justredis/README.md

 RESP2/RESP3 support

+The client can talk to Redis servers both as RESP2 and RESP3.
+You can explicitly specify which version you want, and specify if you are intrested in recving attributes or not (this effects which result types you get).
+The API Questions below documents what this means.

 Cluster support

+The client will automatically detect if the server is part of a cluster or not, and figure out which keys are part of a command.
+You can manually force it to not use a cluster.

-Per command settings
+Per command optional settings (encoding, decoding, attribues)

-Nice Roadmap ?
+If you configured the client to decode the results as unicode strings, but you want a specific result to be left as an bytes, you can specify that.
+The API Questions below shows how to do that.

+If for set the connection to handle results as unicode strings, but you want to recive a specific

 Roadmap
 ---
-Async support with the same API (but with await ofcourse) Custom suuport for SSL, gevent (without monkey patching) EVAL script caching
+Async support with the same exact API (but with the await keyword), currently for asyncio Transparent EVAL script caching
+More cluster features (both master, and replicas)

-Not on roadmap
+Not on roadmap (for now)
 ---
-Sentinal
-High level support for locks, etc...
-Manual
 hiredis support
+sentinal server support
+high level features which are not part of the redis specification (such as locks) manually specifing each command it's result and help (maybe for special stuff like bit operations?)

 Installing
 ---